 Happy people exercise more, burn more calories and experience positive emotions...

-Good news, the more physically active you are the more energy you seem to have making it easier it is to be physically active.
-Physical activity releases your bodies feel good chemicals and boosts your mood.
-You need to remember that the mind and the body are one unit working together, to improve your health.
+Good news, the more physically active you are, the more energy you seem to have, making it easier it is to be physically active.
+Physical activity releases your body's feel-good chemicals and boosts your mood.
+It would help if you remembered that the mind and the body are one unit working together to improve your health.

-On your path to creating a healthy lifestyle your first focus should be on your mental health because stress can create serious physical health problems.
-Self care, meditation and personal time can help ensure that you’re happy and able tomaintain that happiness.
+On your path to creating a healthy lifestyle, your first focus should be on your mental health because stress can create severe physical health problems.
+Self-care, meditation and personal time can help ensure that you're happy and able to maintain that happiness.
 Never forget that your mental health and your physical health go hand-in-hand.